javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 The term "transaction" is generic, used in many kinds of databases.

-A transaction is a group operations, that should either all succeed or all fail.
+A transaction is a group of operations, that should either all succeed or all fail.

 For instance, when a person buys something, we need to:
 1. Subtract the money from their account.